-- 1 ½ cups warm water (for best flavour, use the water in which you cooked potatoes)
+- 1½ cups warm water for best flavour, use the water in which you cooked potatoes

 - 2/3 cup honey

-- 1 cup lukewarm mashed potatoes
+- 1 cup mashed potatoes lukewarm

-- ⅔ cup butter, softened to room temperature
+- 2/3 cup butter softened to room temperature

 - 2 eggs

-- 1 ½ teaspoons salt
+- 1½ teaspoons salt

 - 2 cups whole wheat flour

-- 5 to 5 ½ cups all purpose flour
+- 5 to 5½ cups all purpose flour

 - In a large mixing bowl, the bowl of a stand mixer, add the water and honey, stir gently and sprinkle the yeast over the top.
 Let stand for 2 minutes.
 Add everything but the flours and stir well (using a sturdy spoon or dough hook) to combine.
 Add the whole wheat flour and 2 cups of the all purpose flour and stir well until even.
 Add the remaining flour and stir it in.
 If you have a stand mixer, use the dough hook to knead it.
 Otherwise, turn onto a generously floured surface and knead until smooth and elastic, about five minutes.
 Transfer the dough into a large clean mixing bowl or dough bucket, cover tightly with plastic wrap and refrigerate for at least 8 hours but no longer than 5 days.